-The worklife balance is another important criterion for employees.
+The worklife balance is another important criteria for employees.
 Working conditions and schedules tend to be more and more flexible.
 Employers have understood the importance of a job well done, without giving importance to when and where it is done.
-By leaving your employees free to organize their schedule, you help them to manage the constraints of everyday life (transport, child to drop at school, appointment urgent, …) you will improve their job satisfaction.
+By leaving your employees free to organize their schedule, you help them to manage the constraints of everyday life (transport, child to drop at school, urgent appointment, …) you will improve their job satisfaction.

 The ultimate proof of flexibility that you can offer your employees is the Home Office.